King's Gambit, Fischer Defense: 5.d4 g5

-Another popular move is 4.Bc4.
-Fischer recommended 4...h6 in response, which he dubbed the "Berlin Defence Deferred".
-Black's third and fourth moves stop the white knight on f3 from moving to the two dangerous squares e5 and g5.
-This variation received a high-class examination in a game between two world champions: Boris Spassky vs. Anatoly Karpov, at Berlin TV 1982, played at a one-hour-game format in an event for West German television.
+This variation received a high-class examination in a game between two world champions: Boris Spassky vs. Anatoly Karpov.
+It was played in Hamburg in 1982, in a one-hour-game format in an event called World Cup Chess for West German television.
 GM Spassky won on time in an ending of Q + N vs Q; White had a satisfactory position from the opening.

-A quite recent idea is 4.d4 g5 5.Nc3.
-White intends to leave the bishop on f1 for a while, play an improved version of the Hanstein Gambit (3...g5 4.Bc4 Bg7 and later g2–g3), and, after forcing Black's f4-pawn to move, develop the queenside with Be3, Qd2, and 0-0-0.